-You can stay in Oakdown’s Premier Pods for between £60 and £75 a night (minimum two night stay).
+You can stay in Oakdown’s Premier Pods for between £60 and £75 a night (prices correct at time of review).

 Disclosure: we were invited guests of Oakdown Holiday Park and received a free stay in exchange for a review.
 All views are my own and those of my family.
 We were sent the Regatta children’s camping chairs in exchange for a mention on the blog.
 The girls genuinely love them.